tessercat/daoistic-book/daodejing/38/english.md

-The highly moral are moral
-because they don't moralize,
-and the least moral are immoral because they can't stop moralizing.
+The highly moral have character because they don't moralize, and the least moral have no character because they never stop.

 The highly moral do nothing
 and expect nothing,